Ray Brubaker

 Ray Keith Brubaker (November 19, 1892 – May 1, 1947) was an American professional baseball player and manager.
 Brubaker never appeared in Major League Baseball, but was a stalwart in the minor leagues, playing for 141/2 seasons for the Oakland Oaks of the Pacific Coast League, and continuing as a manager at all levels of the minors.

-His life and career ended at age 54 when he was stricken with a fatal heart attack while managing his team, the Terre Haute Phillies of the Class B Illinois–Indiana–Iowa League, during a league game against the Waterloo White Hawks on May 1, 1947.
+His life and career ended at age 54 when he suffered a fatal heart attack while managing his team, the Terre Haute Phillies of the Class B Illinois–Indiana–Iowa League, during a league game against the Waterloo White Hawks on May 1, 1947.

 Lengthy playing career

 Brubaker was a native of Portland, Indiana.
 He attended Earlham College, Richmond, Indiana, and spent off-seasons as a teacher and coach in his hometown's school system.

 Primarily a shortstop as an active player, he threw and batted right-handed, stood 5 ft 9 in tall and weighed 170 lb.
 Although his first pro experience came as early as 1912 with Tulsa in the Oklahoma State League, Brubaker's playing career began in earnest in 1914.
 He joined Oakland during the 1920 minor league season, and played in 1,833 games for the Oaks through 1934, spending two seasons (1933–34) as playing manager.
 All told, he played 2,338 minor-league games, collected over 2,180 hits (including 25 home runs) and batted .286.
 Through 1946, Brubaker managed nine different minor league clubs, and served in the organizations of the Chicago White Sox, Detroit Tigers and Philadelphia Phillies.